 To achieve the desired international reach at scale, the company required a way to market its products cost-efficiently in countries that spoke the different languages.

 “We don’t have a dedicated marketing team or agency,” explains Farshid Chalatbari, FC-Moto’s CEO.
-“So we were looking for a smart solution that would help us expand our online marketing endeavours at scale while making as much use of automation as possible.”
+“So we were looking for a smart solution that would help us expand our online marketing endeavors at scale while making as much use of automation as possible.”

 Once FC-Moto had identified the markets it wanted to expand into, Dynamic Search Ads provided the solution to achieving this.
 “First of all, we identified the most suitable export markets, depending on parameters like population, social progress, currency risk, motorcycle popularity and distance, in order to account for delivery costs,” Farshid says.
 “As we didn’t have any internal language support for these countries, Dynamic Search Ads were the perfect solution for us.
 Our account management team helped us set up Dynamic Search Ads for an additional 20 countries.
 By making use of automated bidding, Conversion Optimizer, dynamic ad formats and auto targeting, we were able to drive our export business at scale.”

 FC-Moto now sells to customers in 25 countries including China, Czech Republic, Estonia, Greece, Hungary, Indonesia, Israel, Japan, Latvia, Lithuania, Malaysia, Poland, Romania, Slovenia, Slovakia, South Korea and Turkey.